A guide to NMC Revalidation: everything you need to know

 You could choose another registered nurse, midwife or nursing associate to discuss with.
 This could also be a regular colleague or someone entirely different.

-The main requirements the NMC have for this discussion are that it is in-person and that the discussion doesn’t involve identifying anyone else.
+The main requirements the NMC have for this discussion are that it is in-person ( or by video conference if face-to-face is not possible) and that the discussion doesn’t involve identifying anyone else.

 The other main requirement is that if your confirmer is registered with the NMC, then the reflective discussion can be a part of your confirmation discussion.
 If the confirmer isn’t registered with the NMC, you need to have your reflective discussion before your confirmation discussion.